Capital Investment Initiative (CII)

 What is the Maximum Funding Available?

 The maximum grant support available per company application is €250,000.
 The minimum is €20,000.
-The grant rates are determined by the size and location of the project as per the table below.
+The grant rates are determined by size as per the table below.

 How do I Apply?